jamescosborn/word-counter/README.md

 -Download and install the text editor Atom.
 -In GitBash, enter `atom .` to view the project's code.

--To run the website, download and enter the Mono Command prompt.
+-To run the website, download and enter the Mono Command prompt and the .net framework.
 -Enter the command `dotnet restore` in Mono.
 -Enter the command `dotnet run` in Mono.
 -In a web browser like Chrome, go to the address `http://localhost:5000/`